In this post I examine and define instructional design, and share why it’s essential to the development of online courses.

 “Design brings forth what would not come naturally“ Klaus Krippendorff

-I have over ten years experience as an instructional designer, which includes creating management development courses and employee training programs.
+I have over twelve years experience as an instructional designer, which includes creating management development courses and employee training programs.
 I’ve also developed courses for K-12, including math enrichment curriculum and education programs for parents.
 I almost always adhere to instructional design principles and a framework for all course design projects, though I’ve found online courses to be the most dependent on sound design principles.
 In 100% online classes, not only is one building a course, but also a virtual classroom and community.

 What is Instructional Design?